DavidBuchanan314/kurl/README.md

 This will act as a more readable and debuggable program, acting as a stepping stone to the final golfed version.

+### secp256r1 woes

-It was at this point that I realised that the crypto UAPIs don't currently support secp256r1 or any other KPP ("Key-agreement Protocol Primitives").
+It was at this point that I realised that the crypto UAPIs don't currently support secp256r1 or any other KPPs ("Key-agreement Protocol Primitives").
 I wonder... if I set my private key to the scalar value "1", then deriving the shared secret from the server's DH share should be trivial (it's just the X coordinate).
 Will it work?

-Turns out, yes it does!!!!
+Turns out, yes it does!!!
 This obviously completely breaks the security of the protocol, but it means our implementation of ECDH can effectively become a nop.
+I was worried that maybe servers would try to prevent this in the name of security, but apparently not (there isn't much you can do if the client is being uncooperative).

+### DNS

+It just occurred to me that I'm also going to be responsible for DNS resolution.
+I could hardcode an IP, but that would be a bit lame.
+I think I'll write my own basic DNS client.
+BUT, I'll start by hardcoding the IP.

+### Compression

+As an aside, it would be nice to be able to utilise compression in some way.
+Since we have no userspace dependencies, we could in theory pack a custom linux initramfs (a compressed cpio archive) with our executable as the init binary.
+The main caveat would be getting the kernel to set up its own networking stack properly, which I *think* it can do, with the right kernel commandline options.